-Mara Flynn is a sophomore and is developing an individualized major for Language Cognition.
+Mara Flynn is a junior and is developing an individualized major for Language Cognition.
 Her research interests are in neurolinguistics, language acquisition, second-language acquisition, and animal communication and cognition.

-Alicia Macchione is a junior majoring in Psychology and Gender Studies with a minor in Human Development.
+Alicia Macchione is a senior majoring in Psychology and Gender Studies with a minor in Human Development.
 Her interest in research is a mix of gender/human development/social issues.

 Taylor Guba is a sophomore in the lab.